osmosis-diffusion/osmosis-diffusion-code/README.md

 save_dir: ./results    # saving directory path

 degamma_input: False # should be True in case of NOT linear images, or NOT simulated images, otherwise False
-manual_seed: 0       # manuual seed for the diffusion sampling process
+manual_seed: 0       # manual seed for the diffusion sampling process
 rgb_guidance: False   # relevant only for the check prior inference

 save_singles: True   # save single results images - 1)reference image (input), 2)restored RGB image and 3)depth estimation image